Social background: Martians behind eBay Social's tech

 Our goal was to make our design ideas adaptable for the current frontend architecture.
 That is why, in this project, we built the first-ever designers-tailored Martian open source.

 Evil Martians hold true to the engineering culture that inspires not only Martian engineers but Martian designers to engage in open source.
-Roman Shamin, Martian Art Director and first Martian designer who joined eBay Social, launched 3 plugins to automate a designer’s workplace.
+Roman Shamin, Martian Art Director and first Martian designer who joined eBay Bonus, launched 3 plugins to automate a designer’s workplace.
 These were two Sketch plugins: State Machine for quick switching between layers and components by applying a quick ⌃⌘S shortcut, and Compo for easing complex template design by turning a text layer into a simple button and putting an existing component in order.
 The third project, which made a hit even stronger than the first two and was included in all the 2015 collections of the most useful tools for a designer, was a Size Marks plugin for Photoshop to help designers and frontenders prepare the layout for building.

-After all the ups and downs, surviving 3 major pivots successfully, patient work with conversion rates and new ideas, the eBay Social concept has stabilized, and the outputs show an uptrend in purchases and other key parameters.
+After all the ups and downs, surviving 3 major pivots successfully, patient work with conversion rates and new ideas, the eBay Bonus concept has stabilized, and the outputs show an uptrend in purchases and other key parameters.

 Reaching these financial and marketing indicators allowed the platform to graduate from the beta stage and become available for scaling.
-The eBay Social platform will be the key product for further partnerships and collaborations with large Russian ecommerce market players.
+The eBay Bonus platform will be the key product for further partnerships and collaborations with large ecommerce market players.
 On top of that, other countries where the eBay platform operates had already found an interest in this proven loyalty model.

-To date, a large team of Martians minds the eBay Social project, while the other Martian team is engaged in another eBay project, eBaymag.
+To date, a large team of Martians minds the eBay Bonus project, while the other Martian team is engaged in another eBay project, eBaymag.
 We were lucky to have the eBay team as a smart and sapient customer with a product owner who can listen and adopt a viewpoint from the other side.

 If you consider an idea to assign all your tech tasks to Evil Martians, don’t hesitate to get in touch to find out how we can organize the process and develop good chemistry with your business team.